gamma-opt/jb_instructions/course/guides/update_from_template.md

 ```bash
 git stash
 ```
-and then restore them once you are done with
+and then once you are done, restore them with
 ```bash
 git stash pop
 ```

-## Rebasing
+## Merging

 Assuming the template is already added to the remotes of your course repository, fetch the latest changes from the template and initiate the rebase process.